dilyn-corner/KISS-kde/README.md

    The minimum xorg requires should be enough - all others should be handled by `kiss`.
 Yes, I know `wayland` is a dependency.
 It is also an option to use `wayland` as a result, if you so choose. `xorg` is merely the 'default'.
+Note that `wayland` support is still not fully implemented in KDE.
+You might have better mileage using `kwinft` instead of `kwin`, for instance.
+This option is also included in this repository.
+FWIW, I am using `kwinft` with `xorg` and these windows wobble just fine.

 2. [cgroups](http://www.linuxfromscratch.org/blfs/view/svn/general/elogind.html) may be required for `elogind`.
 I leave it up to you to test your own kernel configs.